 One downside of living in Severy, however, is that residents on average have to contend with a long commute, spending on average 35.12 minutes every day commuting to work.

-As is often the case in a small city, Severy doesn't have a public transportation system that people use for their commute.
+Severy is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Severy has one of the lowest overall levels of education in the country: only 3.70% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.